ramonfigueiredo/rust_programming/README.md

 ## Rust Programming Language

 The [Rust programming language](https://www.rust-lang.org/) is a multi-paradigm, high-level, general-purpose programming language.
 Rust is popular for systems programming but also offers high-level features including some functional programming constructs.
-Rust runs really fast, prevents almost all crashes, and eliminates data races.
+Rust runs really fast like C and C++, prevents almost all crashes, and eliminates data races.
+Rust is intended to be a language for highly concurrent and highly secure systems.

 * Rust emphasizes performance, type safety, and concurrency.
 	* Rust enforces memory safety (all references point to valid memory) without requiring the use of a garbage collector or reference counting present in other memory (safe languages).